-(18PC1CE18) WASTEWATER ENGINEERING
+(19PC1CE17) WASTEWATER ENGINEERING

-- To understand the knowledge on estimation, characteristics, standards and design of sewer and storm drain - To define the principles and design of primary and secondary treatment of sewage - To recognize the various processes on sewage disposal and sludge management - To interpret the principles and functions of industrial wastewater treatment
+- To understand the knowledge on estimation, characteristics and design of sewer and storm drain - To define the principles and design of primary and secondary treatment of sewage - To recognize the various processes on sewage disposal and sludge management - To understand various industrial wastewater treatment case studies at industrial level

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Apply the knowledge on estimation, characteristics, standards to design sewer and storm drain
+COURSE OUTCOMES: After completion of the course, students should be able to

+CO-1: Apply the knowledge on estimation and characteristics of sewage and design of sewer and storm drain

-CO-2: Design the primary and secondary treatment units of sewage
+CO-2: Apply the design knowledge on primary and secondary treatment of sewage

-CO-3: Execute the gained knowledge in sewage disposal and sludge management CO-4: Implement the acquired knowledge of principles and functions of industrial wastewater treatment
+CO-3: Create the solutions to the sewage disposal and sludge management

+CO-4: Carryout the acquired knowledge of various industrial wastewater treatment case studies at industrial level

-Planning for Sewerage Systems: Introduction - Sources of wastewater generation - Effects - Estimation of sewage discharge - design period and future forecasts -Estimation of peak drainage discharge - quality and characteristics of sewage: decomposition of sewage - physical - chemical - bacteriological characteristics - population equivalent - relative stability - collection of sewage samples - Effluent standards - Legislation requirements.
+Planning for Sewerage Systems: Introduction - Sources of wastewater generation - Effects - Estimation of sewage discharge - design period and future forecasts - Estimation of peak drainage discharge - quality and characteristics of sewage: decomposition of sewage - physical - chemical - bacteriological characteristics - population equivalent - relative stability - collection of sewage samples - Effluent standards - Legislation requirements.

-Sewer Design: Hydraulics of flow in sewers - Design of sewers and storm water drains - Sewers: Sewer shapes - forces acting - materials Laying & testing of sewers - sewers appurtenances - maintenance - cleaning - ventilation of sewers - Pumps - pumps for lifting sewages - Plumbing System for Buildings - One pipe and two pipe system.
+Sewer Design: Hydraulics of flow in sewers - Design of sewers and storm water drains - Sewers: Sewer shapes - forces acting - materials - Laying & testing of sewers - sewers appurtenances - maintenance - cleaning - ventilation of sewers - Pumps - pumps for lifting sewages - Plumbing System for Buildings - One pipe and two pipe systems.